cristianstanescu/styleguide/README.md

-    `has_and_belongs_to_many` should be fine in most cases. `has_many :through` can have a semantic value communicating that the many to many association is not just a cross reference but something more intersting is going on there.
+    `has_and_belongs_to_many` should be fine in most cases. `has_many :through` can have a semantic value communicating that the many to many association is not just a cross reference but something more interesting is going on there.

 - [Rails/HttpPositionalArguments](https://github.com/bbatsov/rubocop/blob/master/lib/rubocop/cop/rails/http_positional_arguments.rb)